MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 - If the build and upload process fails, this is confirmed in the **Build and Upload** **Results** dialog.

-## View your Environment in the Mesh Portal
+## View your Environment in Mesh on the web

-If you navigate to the **Environments** page for your World in the [Mesh Portal](https://portal.mesh.microsoft.com), you'll see that your Environment has been saved there.
+If you navigate to the **Environments** page for your Environment collection in the [Mesh on the web](https://portal.mesh.microsoft.com), you'll see that your Environment has been saved there.

 ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/458-environment-in-mesh-portal.png)